tinosulzer/travis-ci-latex-pdf/README.md

 #### Con:
-* No option (yet) to automatically deploy pdfs to GitHub
 * Doesn't work with biber (yet, though it could be made to do it)

 Build time example file: one minute